Jinniushan human

 Jinniushan human is a fossil of archaic human that lived around 260,000 years ago during the late Chibanian (Middle Pleistocene) in northeastern China.
-It was discovered in 1984 from a collapsed cave at Jinniushan near Yingkou in Liaoning Province, and consisted of fragments of the skull cap (cranium), rib, hand and leg bones, allbeloning to a single individual of about 30 years of age.
+It was discovered in 1984 from a collapsed cave at Jinniushan near Yingkou in Liaoning Province, and consisted of fragments of the skull cap (cranium), rib, hand and leg bones, all belonging to a single individual of about 30 years of age.

 Originally named "Jinniushan Man" because of its robust features, reanalysis in 2006 identified the individual as a woman.
-With an estimated height of 168 cm, it is the largest known female among human fossils.
+With an estimated height of 168 cm, it is the largest known archaic female among human fossils.
 Although the brain case appeared similar to those of modern humans, the other skeletal features are more primitive, with several common structures to those of Homo erectus.

 Discovery

 Jinniushan is a mountain (variously known in English as "Golden Ox Mountain", "Gold Bull Mountain" or "Gold Ox Mount") was first explored in the early 1940s as potential gold mine.
-It became a fossil site since the discoveries of mammalian fossils by the Jinniushan Joint Excavation Team in 1976.
+It is a limestone region of only 69.3 m above the sea level at the highest point with a total area of 308 sq m.
+It is located near the Xintiantun village in Liaoning Province, northern China.
+It became a fossil site since the discoveries of mammalian fossils by the Yingkou Municipal Museum in 1974 and subsequently by the Jinniushan Joint Excavation Team in 1975 and1976.
+An excavation in 1978 by the Yingkou Municipal Museum discovered stone tools by which the locality was identified as that of Lower Palaeolithic (around 3.3 Ma to 300 ka) human habitation.
+That year it was designated as a Protected Cultural Heritage Unit of Yingkou city, and then a Protected Cultural Heritage Unit of Liaoning Province in 1980.

 In September 1984, Lü Zuné (呂遵諤) organised an excavation project with his students at the Department of Archaeology of the Peking University.
 From 27 September, the team started to collect pieces of human bones from a collapsed limestone cave at the foot of the mountain.
 On 2 October, they found a skull with almost all the upper part intact.